Kylan11/gv-adapter-mongodb/README.md

 - Added mongodb-script-call, which lets you call stored functions on MongoDB and retrieve the result set in a dynamic fashion. **Only working in MongoDB Version 3.x or below, as the eval functionality has been removed since**;

 - You may now specify a **connection timeout** (```conn-timeout```) at the Channel level (which must be set equal to MongoDBChannel) that will be used when building your MongoDB client instance.
 As of currently, a refactoring that will let you set run-time specific options at the mongodb-call level is being worked on.

+- Added ```rowset-builder``` attribute to mongodb-call node, similarly to what's been done in the dh-call.
+You can either output your document as plain JSON or in an XML schema.

+- Added ```create-index``` attribute to insert and update DBOs.
+Let's you create an index in the specified collection.

 New features and compatibility addresses are constantly being revised, so stay tuned!